 But the headline number understates what happened at the front door.
-Nebraska's kindergarten class shrank to 24,170 students in 2025-26, the smallest entering cohort in the 22 years of available data and 291 fewer students than the 2005 baseline of 24,461.
-At the same time, the senior class hit a record 28,356, the largest in the state's history.
-The system is now graduating 4,186 more students each year than it enrolls in kindergarten.
+Nebraska's kindergarten class fell to 21,275 students in 2025-26, the smallest entering cohort since 2005 and just 84 students above that year's trough of 21,191.
+The senior class, meanwhile, hit a record 26,008, the largest in the state's history.
+The system is now graduating 4,733 more students each year than it enrolls in kindergarten.

 That arithmetic does not resolve itself.